LoyolaChicagoBooks/introcs-csharp/rst/lab-array1d.rst

 #.
 Write a function that finds the minimum value in an array of
    integers.
 Start by assuming the first value of the array is the minimum.
-Iterate through the remaining array positions to see if any given value is lower than the "trial" minimum
+Iterate through the remaining array positions to see if any given value is lower than the "trial" minimum.
+If a value is found that is lower than what we think is the minimum, set the minimum value to this array position's value.

    As with all of our previous examples, declare some arrays to test whether the minimum value has been correctly computed.

+   You will probably find it convenient to use a return statement to return the minimum value once it has been determined.
+Then your ``Main()`` method can print the answer.

 #.
 Write a function that computes the maximum value of an array of
    integers.
 You can probably modify the previous code to support this